Abahlali baseMjondolo: International solidarity

-Criticisms
+Dear Mandela

+The award-winning documentary feature film Dear Mandela tells the story of three young activists in Abahlali baseMjondolo.

+Criticism

-According to eThekwini city manager Dr. Michael Sutcliffe, the essence of the tensions between Abahlali baseMjondolo and the city lie in the movement's "rejection of the authority of the city."
+In the early years of the movement's life, the then eThekwini city manager Michael Sutcliffe, claimed that the essence of the tensions between Abahlali baseMjondolo and the city lay in the movement's "rejection of the authority of the city."
 When the Durban High Court ruled that his attempts to ban marches by AbM were unlawful he stated that: "We will be asking serious questions of the court because we cannot allow anarchy having anyone marching at any time and any place."
-According to Lennox Mabaso, spokesperson for the Provincial Department of Housing, the movement is "under the sway of an agent provocateur" who is "engaged in clandestine operations" and who has been "assigned to provoke unrest".
-City Officials continue to argue that the movement is a Third Force seeking to undermine the ruling African National Congress for nefarious purposes.
+According to Lennox Mabaso, the then spokesperson for the Provincial Department of Housing, the movement was "under the sway of an agent provocateur" who is "engaged in clandestine operations" and who has been "assigned to provoke unrest".
+City Officials continue to argue that the movement was a Third Force seeking to undermine the ruling African National Congress for nefarious purposes.

 In December 2006, AbM and the Western Cape Anti-Eviction Campaign, disrupted a meeting of the Social Movements Indaba (SMI) at the University of KwaZulu Natal.
 A member of the SMI collective said to the Mail & Guardian "they insulted us, using abusive language and all that macho lingo" whilst S'bu Zikode asserted denied any verbal violence.
 Since then, AbM has refused to work with SMI.
 AbM has also criticised the Centre for Civil Society at the University of KwaZulu-Natal and from 2006 onwards has refused to work with it.

 AbM of the Western Cape called for a month of direct action in October 2010.
 Mzonke Poni, the chairperson of the Cape Town structure at the time, publicly endorsed road blockades as a legitimate tactic during this strike.
 The Treatment Action Campaign (TAC) and the South African Communist Party, the latter a major ally of the ruling ANC, issued strong statements condemning the campaign and labelling it 'violent' and, 'anarchist' and reactionary'.
 AbM responded by saying that their support for road blockades was not violent and that "We have never called for violence.
 Violence is harm to human beings.
 Blockading a road is not violence."
 They also said that the SACP's attack was really due to the movement's insistence on organising autonomously from the African National Congress.
 After the strike by AbM Western Cape, there were some protests in TR section of Khayelitsha in which vehicles were damaged.
 AbM WC ascribed these protests to the ANC Youth League as did Helen Zille and the Youth League itself.
 According to Leadership Magazine "The ANC Youth League in the province has hijacked the peaceful service-delivery protests organised by the social movement Abahlali baseMjondolo in Khayelitsha in a violent, destructive and desperate attempt to mobilise support for the ANC against the province's Democratic Alliance provincial and municipal governments."